 In Washington State, children under the age of three made 42% of dependency cases filed in 2018.
 Of all children who go into care in Washington state, 25.6% are infants under 1 year, the second-highest rate in the country.
 Early childhood experiences shape children’s brain development and have life-long impacts on their social, emotional and physical well-being.
 Timely and appropriate interventions help maltreated babies and families heal.

 Safe Babies Court Team™ (SBCT) approach is a community engagement and systems-change initiative focused on reducing trauma and improving how courts, child welfare and child-serving organizations work together to support young children in, or at-risk of entering, the child welfare system.
-Pierce County has led the way in Washington with the Best for Babies Program, and through a new funding opportunity, CCYJ will be expanding the SBCT approach three new counties: Kitsap, Thurston, and Spokane, beginning September 2020.
+Pierce County has led the way in Washington with the Pierce County Early Childhood Court Program (Formerly Best for Babies Program), and through new funding opportunities, CCYJ has expanding the SBCT approach in four additional counties: Kitsap, Thurston, Spokane, and Clark since September 2020.

 What We’ve Done